 Ironically, despite being a so called high priority course, government has not hired nurses for the last three years.
 This was after the late Prime Minister Barnabas Dlamini placed a moratorium on hiring new civil servants.
 Nurses still find themselves frustrated and unemployed even as they were told they were an important profession.

-For those who did not graduate it is will be back to business as usual.
+For those who did not graduate it is back to business as usual.
 In fact, right around this time students begin election of Students Representative Council (SRC) in all the campuses.
 The unfortunate part is that, just like the national politics, students have to vote for individuals who do not represent any particular constituency.

 Tinkhundla’s none party electoral system cascades down to even student elections at the country’s Universities.
 What is worrying about this year’s student election are reports that police have been roped in to monitor them.
 This is without a doubt a worrying development.
 The justification being thrown around is that this is necessitated by “safety” concerns.